scando1993/thingsboard.github.io/docs/user-guide/install/cluster-setup.md

  - ThingsBoard - **9001** port (used for RPC and can be modified using **rpc.bind_port** property).
  - Redis     - **6379** port (used for redis connection and can be modified using **redis.port** property)

-Following ThingsBoard server ports need to be accessible outside cluster for device connectivity:
+Following Pacificsoft server ports need to be accessible outside cluster for device connectivity:

  - HTTP - **8080** port (can be modified using **server.port** property).
  - MQTT - **1883** port (can be modified using **mqtt.bind_port** property).